 Exciting Potential for New Treatment Options at Dermatology Clinic

 Based on the results of this latest study, researchers were highly encouraged about the potential for new eczema treatment options.
-That bacteria which grows naturally on the skin may lead to improved skin health means these treatment options could have a wide range of applications, especially among patients who suffer from allergies to creams, oils, and ointments.
+That bacteria that grows naturally on the skin may lead to improved skin health means these treatment options could have a wide range of applications, especially among patients who suffer from allergies to creams, oils, and ointments.